1 Part Course |

 And a ‘nice to know’ for:

-• Legal and other advisers involved in the M&A process, seeking a better understanding of how to sell a business, and how the M&A processes principals and their financial advisers initiate deals, structure sale processes and negotiate terms.
+• Legal and other advisers involved in the M&A process, seeking a better understanding of the business sales process and how the M&A processes principles and their financial advisers initiate deals, structure sale processes and negotiate terms.

 The principal steps in the sale process, and the key documents at each stage, are clearly explained in the course.
 An important section focuses on the value of understanding potential buyers, and how best to drive their interest: selling a business calls for a thoughtful, bespoke negotiating strategy; even if you want to learn how to sell a small business.